jeanCarloMachado/talks-courses/clean-codev2/presentation.md

 Single Responsibility Principle (SRP)
 -------------------------------------

-If you can think of more than one motive for changing a class, then that class has more than one responsibility.
+If you can think of more than one reason for changing a class, then that class has more than one **responsibility**.

 ```php
 <?php